ryan-p-randall/research-notebook/capal16.md

 {==slide 1: name, title, affiliation?==}

 Today I'll be circling around the ideas of democracy, agency, and identities—in particular, how these intersect with library discourse around works of fiction, not just the non-fiction resources that we normally tout as our contributions to democracy and patron agency.
 It'll be a somewhat expanded definition of agency—one that acknowledges how our individual selves are embedded within larger structures of power.
+In this presentation, I'm basically proposing two interventions.
+One involves expanding the library discourse around our contributions to democracy and society, or how we as a profession envision how what we do intervenes in the larger world.
+The other intervention is perhaps more pragmatic, and involves how librarians approach displays, programming, or outreach.

+- Anthrogogy, or adult education, not really pedagogy or child education.

-The article that profoundly helped frame the problem for me is Wayne Wiegand's 2003 "To Reposition a Research Agenda: What American Studies can Teach the LIS Community about the Library in the Life of the User."
+An article that profoundly helped frame the problem for me is Wayne Wiegand's 2003 "To Reposition a Research Agenda: What American Studies can Teach the LIS Community about the Library in the Life of the User."
 As the title implies, his article suggests that librarian and information studies too often limits its object of study to user behavior in the life of the library, when it might be more productive to instead start with the user's larger frame of reference.

 {++ Add section, with possible quote slide, of bit about next block quote ++}